What is TEIKEI agriculture?

 Important aspects of natural farming are

-By integrating natural farming into the TEIKEI Agriculture we ensure that the land is cared for in a way that respects natural cycles, improves soil quality and creates resilient agricultural systems that can be passed on to future generations.
+The integration of natural farming into the TEIKEI Agriculture we ensure that the land is cared for in a way that respects natural cycles, improves soil quality and creates resilient agricultural systems that can be passed on to future generations.

 Regenerative agriculture as part of TEIKEI agriculture

 Regenerative agriculture is a central component of the TEIKEI Agriculture.
 It focuses on regenerating agricultural land by making the soil more fertile, healthy and resilient.
-In contrast to conventional agriculture, which damages the soil through monocultures, chemical fertilizers and pesticides, regenerative agriculture promotes natural regeneration and the long-term balance of ecosystems.
+In contrast to conventional agriculture, which damages the soil through monocultures, chemical fertilisers and pesticides, regenerative agriculture promotes natural regeneration and the long-term balance of ecosystems.

 Important principles of regenerative agriculture: